The only club capable of stopping Celtic from doing ten in a row is Celtic.

 Celtic have been cruising to ten in a row but this year we have seen a massive hiccup in our plans to make history by beating a record Jock Stein’s side set all those years ago.
 The hiccup didn’t come as a result of Brendan Rodgers slithering out of Celtic Park, it came before that.

-The stuttering and sputtering form this season saw Celtic bow out of the Champions League before it had even begun when a mediocre Athens side.
+The stuttering form this season has seen Celtic bow out of the Champions League before it even begun when a mediocre Athens side eliminated Rodgers men.
 This was followed up by a woeful start to the campaign when it came to away performances.
 Both of these symptoms of a club who refused to build from a position of strength last summer and selling their top striker on the final days of the window.
 While I give the board kudos and Brendan Rodgers has taken a lot of heat since his departure, there’s no getting away from the fact the board’s decision making has been poor as of late.

 After a slow start, the accidental emergence of Ryan Christie coincided with an upturn in fortune along with Celtic’s stunning home form kept Celtic’s head above water.